liorgu/yearn2learn/src/pages/posts/2019-04-04.md/dilemmas-with-react-hooks-2.md

 ### Persistence vs Memoization

 Persistence and memoization are two big words that have a simple meaning.
 Let's get over them one by one.
-Persistence is a property of a state, which still exists even after the process which created it "dies".
+Persistence is a piece of data, which still exists even after the process who created it "dies".
 We can connect this term to two hooks that we already encountered in the previous part - [useState and useReducer](https://yearn2learn.netlify.com/dilemmas-with-react-hooks-1).
 We have a value that we want to keep after the functional component rendered, so we will be able to use it or change it on the next renders of this component.
 We will see additional React APIs that enable persistence in the next section.
-Memoization is sort of persistence with a twist: we calculated a result of a function, and we want to remember its result so we will be able to avoid repeating the calculation of the same function with the same inputs.
+Memoization is persistence with a twist: we calculate a function, and we want to remember its result so we will be able to avoid repeating the calculation of the same function for the same inputs.
 In React, we have two types of memoization:
 1. Memoization of internal functions within the functional component.
 2. Memoization of the entire functional component.

-There are different APIs for implementing these kinds of memoization.
+There are different APIs for implementing those kinds of memoization.
 We will compare them and analyze how we can decide whether to use them or not in the last section of this article.

 ### useState vs useRef vs createRef